-First-aider Melanie Whitten from the Canine First Aid ran dog first aid sessions for pet owners at DogFest last weekend.
+First-aider Melanie Whitten from the Canine First Aid Company ran a number of dog first aid sessions for pet owners at DogFest last weekend.

-We have captured some of Mel's tips here in order to help you learn to recognise heatstroke, shock and poisoning and how you can preserve your dog's life until veterinary help is available.
+We've captured some of Melanie's tips to help you learn and recognise the signs and effects of heatstroke, shock and poisoning.
+We'll also explain how you can preserve your dog's life until veterinary help is available.

 What is the role of canine first-aid?